by Jeffrey W. Jones, Esq.

 Any homestead exemptions from real property taxes are based on the individual if that person was a veteran or otherwise qualified for an exemption.
 The exemption may no longer be available unless the new homeowner meets the requirements.

 Things like titles to automobiles, automobile insurance and house insurance will have to be changed eventually.
 Homeowner’s insurance policies should be reviewed carefully for instructions concerning coverage of unoccupied premises.
+The decedent’s home should remain insured until it is sold of transferred to a beneficiary designated in the Will or Trust.

 Disposing of Personal Items and Clothing

 Although one of the most heartbreaking tasks when a loved one dies, as soon as emotionally possible, every effort should be made to dispose of those items which will no longer be used by the survivors.
 This is the duty and legal right of the personal representative.
 The timing of this is handled differently from person to person.
 If too soon, it may prevent survivors from having adequate time to grieve, while if it takes too long, it may seriously delay the ending of the grieving process, acting as a very painful and constant reminder of the person’s death.
-Only a few items should be retained as mementos.

-No items should be moved, sold, given away or otherwise disposed until it is clear that they have not been identified in the person’s Will as items to be distributed as a part of the estate.
+No items should be moved, sold, given away or otherwise disposed until it is clear that they have not been identified in the person’s Will or Trust as items to be distributed as a part of the estate.
 Only the legal beneficiary of those items is entitled to make the decision as to their disposal.

 Documents to locate